 **”But WHY do I need to repeat the same level AGAIN?”**

-Now that team placements are over, the question above one we hear time and time again from athletes and parents alike.
+As we near the end of the cheer season and tryouts loom ahead, the question above is one we hear time and time again from athletes and parents alike.
 At Melbourne Cheer Academy we are very strict on when we let students progress to a new level.
 Sometimes students can get frustrated if they have felt they wanted to progress to a higher level before our coaches believed they were ready.
-However there are some very strong reasons as to why you should take your time as you move through the levels of cheerleading, and we’ve listed some of the most important are listed below.
+However there are some very strong reasons as to why you should take your time as you move through the levels of cheerleading, and some of the most important are listed below.

 It takes a long time for your body to be strong enough to perform the death defying stunts and tumble skills required of each level.
 It is important to spend adequate time on the foundational moves (including conditioning) or you simply won’t be strong enough to achieve the more difficult skills.
 Even the most elite cheer athletes need to spend hours each week conditioning and working on their strength for their bodies to perform the moves they require.
 And not being strong enough can result in every cheerleader’s worst nightmare – an injury that could prevent you from training for weeks, or even months!
 By taking time and building a strong foundation of basics for tumbling and stunting, your body will thank you and this will form a good base for the future.